 Meet the Team

-Charlee is our early morning laser machine operator/master/magician.
-She spends each morning processing jobs through the laser machines with ease and an exceptional attention to detail.
-Charlee also assist in QC and shipping orders.
+Charlee is our early morning laser machine operator.
+She spends each morning processing jobs through the laser machines with ease and an exceptional attention to detail, and expertly packing all of your orders.
+She also assists in social media, creating content, filming creative stories, reels and photographing products.
 Charlee has a strong creative background and enjoys making macramé, drawing, playing guitar and creating new acrylic pieces.
 We’ve found Charlee to be a very fast learner and a delightfully enthusiastic person to have around the studio.

 Find her on Instagram to browse her lovely collection of laser-cut jewellery.

-Molly is our laser-cutting assistant, who works alongside Ruby and Charlee to keep things working smoothly, whilst also helping out with other small studio tasks wherever is needed.
+Molly is our evening laser machine operator, who works alongside our team to keep things working smoothly, and getting through all of your orders whilst also helping out with other small studio tasks wherever is needed.
+They are great at creative problem-solving and helping us to improve all facets of our business.
 They are a non-binary and queer creative, who outside of VE works mainly with analog film photography and collages.
 They also have a huge interest in occult knowledge with a focus on tarot, oracle and astrology.